This pineapple upside-down cake recipe is a quick and easy classic that’s graced tables since the 1920s!

 Cake

-- In a medium bowl, whisk together oil and sugar.
+- In a medium bowl, whisk together vegetable oil and sugar.
 Add applesauce, egg, and vanilla and whisk until combined.

 - Add flour, baking powder, baking soda, and salt and stir just until combined.
 Spread carefully over pineapple in pan, making sure not to disturb the cherries as you spread the batter.